msbense/DCP/README.md

 When you want DCP to act as a server:

-    java -jar dcp.jar server [port] [path] where [port] is the port the server will listen on, and [path] is the path to the directory containing the scripts
+    java -jar dcp.jar server [port] [path] where
+    [port] is the port the server will listen on, and [path] is the path to the directory containing the scripts

 ===
 When you want DCP to act as a client:

-    java -jar dcp.jar client [port] [host] [alg] [file] where [port] is the port the client will connect to, [host] is the ip/hostname of the server, [alg] is the name of the script to run, and [file] is the file to run it on
+    java -jar dcp.jar client [port] [host] [path] [alg] [file] where
+    [port] is the port the client will connect to, [host] is the ip/hostname of the server,
+    [path] is the path to the directory containing the scripts, [alg] is the name of the script to run, and
+    [file] is the file to run it on

 Behavior
 ===